eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 **Native multiple return:** Common Lisp, Go, Lua.

-**Special mention:** Forth is stack-based, and all return values are simply placed on the stack, so multiple return isn't a special case.
+**Special mention:** C# has explicit syntax for `out` parameters, but it's a compile-time error to not assign to all of them, which is slightly better than C.  Forth is stack-based, and all return values are simply placed on the stack, so multiple return isn't a special case.
 Unix shell functions don't return values.
 Visual Basic sets a return value by assigning to the function's name (?!), so good luck fitting multiple return in there.

 ## Silent errors